Zechariahs1/AcademicProjects/README.md

 # AcademicProjects
-Repository of Major Academic Projects In my College experience
+Repository of Major Academic Projects that I had contributed to during University